 ACTIVITY / PROJECT IDEAS

 Western Engaged 2019: Need an idea for a project or activity your students can get involved in?
 Check out the 2019 Western Engaged Annual Report to learn how your colleagues have integrated community-based learning throughout their courses.
+The Equity, Inclusion, & Community Engagement Department is happy to discuss your specific class, course outcomes, and what type of project would be mutually beneficial for your students and the community.

 We want to help you integrate community-based learning into your course/program, so don’t hesitate to reach out to us for help and support.
 Feel free to contact us via phone, email, or by simply dropping into Student Success Center Room 222 to chat.